bblanchon/pdfium-binaries/README.md

 binaries.

 The archive will contain a `res` folder which you have to distribute with your application.
-On macOS, you should include this in your application bundle for other platforms place it where your application binary will find it.
+On macOS, you should include this in your application bundle; for other platforms, place it where your application binary will find it.

 See the following example for usage: